Ali Mansour (basketball)

-Ali Mansour (علي منصور, 1 January 1998) is a Lebanese professional basketball player for the Al Riyadi Club Beirut of the Lebanese Basketball League, and for the Lebanon national team.
+Ali Mansour (علي منصور, 1 January 1998) is a Lebanese professional basketball player for Al Riyadi of the Lebanese Basketball League, and for the Lebanon national team.
 Mansour was named MVP in the 2016 Under 18 Arab Basketball Championship, and Best point guard in the 2021 Eurasian League Basketball championship.
 He is widely regarded as one of the best guards in the Lebanese league.

 Early life and education

 Mansour was born on 1 January 1998.
 He attended Collège Elite, a French international school in Beirut, and started playing basketball at the age of ten.

 In 2014, Mansour received a scholarship to complete his secondary education in the US at the Genesis Academy in Lynchburg, VA, and joined the school’s basketball team.
 The next year, Mansour was offered a scholarship at Conrad Academy in Orlando, FL.
 He had to drop the scholarship and return to Lebanon to play for the national team in the Under 18 Arab Basketball Championship, and the 2016 FIBA Asia Under-18 Championship.

 Mansour graduated from the Lebanese American University in 2021.